-RF Aperture SC Specialization of the Aperture Abstract Service Component
+RF Aperture Functional Resource Set of the Aperture Functional Resource Stratum

-The RF Aperture SC specialization of the Aperture ASC consists of the Antenna FR Type.
-Figure 4-2 illustrates the internal composition of the RF Aperture SC specialization.
+The RF Aperture FR set of the Aperture FR stratum consists of the Antenna FR Type.
+Figure 4-1 illustrates the internal composition of the RF Aperture FR set.